myportfolio-tech/Donde/README.md

     We call it with the country code and find cities within the country.

-    These cities are then userd, along with the country, to query Pixabay.
+    These cities are then used, along with the country, to query Pixabay.